dankmrpanda/discord-bot-logger/README.md

 ## Features:

-Logs: Message Deletes, Edits, Deleted images from an message
+Logs: Message Deletes, Edits, Deleted images from a message

 Saves log channel for each server

-Doesn't Log any bot actions
+Does not log any bot actions

 ## Slash Commands